yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 ```

 The goroutine has a for loop which always listens on a channel from `time.Ticker`.
-Checking how the stopping of the `time.Ticker` occurs looks like this
+Checking how the stopping of the time.Ticker occurs looks like this
 ```golang
   sa.reader.Stop()
 ```

-Looking at the [documentation](https://golang.org/pkg/time/#Ticker.Stop) of `time.Ticker`, I noticed this
+Looking at the [documentation](https://golang.org/pkg/time/#Ticker.Stop) of time.Ticker, I noticed this
 > Stop turns off a ticker.
 After Stop, no more ticks will be sent. `Stop does not close the channel`, to prevent a concurrent goroutine reading from the channel from seeing an erroneous "tick".

-It immediately struck me, the channel is never getting closed, which leaves the goroutine in a waiting state forever, which leads to the `runtime.malg` to accumulate gouroutine descriptors, which increases the heap until we reach OOM exception.
+It immediately struck me, the channel is never getting closed, which leaves the goroutine in a waiting state forever, which leads to the runtime.malg to accumulate gouroutine descriptors, which increases the heap until we reach OOM exception.

 I added a done channel to the goroutine and made sure to close it on `ticker.Stop()`